 Credit Risk Modeling in the Age of Machine Learning

 Based on the world’s largest loss database of corporate defaults, we perform a comparative analysis of machine learning (ML) methods in credit risk modeling across the globe.
-We find that ML methods, especially tree-based methods, substantially outperform both simple and sophisticated benchmarks.
-These results hold across different credit risk parameters, even though we use a uniform modeling framework for the ML methods.
-We find that the commonly applied out-of-sample validation—as opposed to out-of-time validation—results in inflated performance measures, consistent with an “information leakage channel” that induces information spillovers, particularly for macroeconomic features; this problem is prevalent in many economic contexts.
+We find substantial benefits of ML methods for different credit risk parameters, even though we use a uniform modeling framework for the ML methods, which potentially facilitates a massive reduction in operational resources required for model development and validation.
+We analyze the economic drivers of the credit risk models using explainable ML methods and find large variations in feature importance suggested by different ML methods.
+We propose to implement a nonlinear forecast ensemble, which not only boosts predictive performance but also produces more stable forecasts and economic sensitivities, thereby mitigating model uncertainty.
 Our results provide guidance for financial institutions, regulatory authorities, and academics.

-Keywords: risk management, credit risk modeling, machine learning, forecasting, macroeconomic variables
+Keywords: risk management, credit risk modeling, machine learning, forecasting

 Suggested Citation: Suggested Citation